mojzis/noticky/README.md

 - listing per type (koledy, lidovky, ?)
 - options for downloading pdfs (portrait / landscape, easy heads, chords ...)
 - about page with tips and links
+- changelog
 - better footer
+- search
+- google - / vs index.html - switch in sitemap ? cannonical ?
+- footer

 ## Script to do

 - refactor load_songs
-- review all directories, cleanup
+- review all directories in the repo, cleanup
 - params to select what will be done
+- nice logging
+- make the generation run on github ?!
+- auto check
+  - broken links,
+  - pdfs only 1 page,

 ## Learn lilypond
-- optional printing of features
+- optional printing of features (fingerings ?)
 - extracting lyrics

 ## NTH
-- make it into a lily book
+- print sets / sections into 1 pdf
 - some notes about nicer ways of listening to charols
 - online play guide - highlight notes in rhytm
 - play midi ?
+- info about transpositions, possibility to see original
+- translations ?

 ## questions
 - how to transpose chords for guitar ? should we ?